makrai/notes/demszky23-llm-psycho.md

 * Large language models (LLMs), such as OpenAI’s GPT-4, Google’s Bard or Meta’s LLaMa, have created
-* language data have a central role in all areas of psychology, this new
+* language data have a central role in all areas of psychology
-* we review the foundations of LLMs.
-We then explain how the way that
+* we review the foundations of LLMs
 * LLMs
   * effectively generate human-like linguistic output without the ability to think or feel like a human.
 We argue that although LLMs